John Martin Scripps: Arrest and remand

-Oblivious to the fact Lowe's remains had already been found by the police, and wanting to complete the transfer of money from Thomas Cook to his bank account in the United States of America, Martin returned to Singapore on the evening of 19 March 1995.
+Oblivious to the fact Lowe's remains had already been found by the police, and wanting to complete the transfer of money from Thomas Cook to his bank account in the United States, Martin returned to Singapore on the evening of 19 March 1995.
 He was promptly arrested when he arrived at Changi Airport and produced a passport with his assumed name, Simon Davis.
 Police had put the name on their wanted list on 14 March after they determined that Lowe had checked into River View Hotel with someone by that name.
-In a police interview room in the airport, Martin smashed a glass panel and cut his wrist with a shard of glass in a suicide attempt, fearing that he would be hanged like Flor Contemplacion, a Filipino who had been hanged two days before for a double murder.
-He was taken to Alexandra Hospital for treatment.
+In a police interview room in the airport, Martin smashed a glass panel and was about to cut his wrist with a shard of glass in a suicide attempt, fearing that he would be hanged like Flor Contemplacion, a Filipina who had been hanged two days before for a double murder.
+He had a small cut on his vein so he was taken to Alexandra Hospital for treatment.

 The police found five passports on Martin in addition to his own—two British passports issued to Simon Davis, two Canadian passports issued to Sheila and Darin Damude, and a South African passport issued to Gerard Lowe—each with Martin's photograph affixed.
 They also found credit cards belonging to Sheila Damude and Gerard Lowe.
 In addition, police found Simon Davis' birth certificate, and items that Martin had used to immobilise and kill: a hammer weighing 1.5 kilogrammes (3.3 lb), a battery-operated Z-Force III electroshock weapon, a can of mace, two pairs of handcuffs, a pair of thumbcuffs, two Police brand foldable knives, an oilstone and two Swiss army knives.
 Importation of some of these into Singapore is illegal.